для этой страницы,

-Asynchronous mode provides synchronization between the channels by means of reconstruction using the data of previous frames.
+Syncker works in Asynchronous mode providing synchronization between the channels by means of reconstruction using the data of previous frames.
 In asynchronous mode all computers draw their own frames, each with its own frame rate.
-So, unlike the synchronous mode where we synchronize frames, in the asynchronous we synchronize time.
-This mode should be used when the synchronous mode cannot provide stable smooth synchronization.
+So, in this mode we synchronize time.

 UNIGINE Syncker uses Interpolated Snapshots (IS) to tackle with the problem of lost packets between the Master and Slaves.
 It works by taking two old, but known positions and interpolating the object between them.
 It is accomplished by having a buffer of received positions and rotations, along with the time they represent.
 We usually take our current local time minus some predefined amount — interpolation period (40 ms by default), then go into our buffer, find the two indices that are just before and just after this time and interpolate.

 If we don't have a received position and rotation for the time we're looking for, the extrapolation (guessing) is used.
 It also has a limited time — extrapolation period (200 ms by default).
 If the extrapolation period is over but there are still no packets received, all objects will freeze.

 In most cases, this method provides a very accurate representation of the world to each Slave, as in general only already known positions of remote objects are rendered and in rare cases the system will try to extrapolate (guess) where an object is.
 This, however, comes at a cost, as we always render 40 ms (interpolation period) behind current time, so that new packets have time to arrive with data.